wp-plugins/collapsing-categories/readme.txt

 1. a few expanded categories with default theme, showing nested categories
 2. available options

+== Options ==
+Style options can be set via the settings panel.
+All other options can be set from the widget panel.
+If you wish to insert the code into your theme manually instead of using a widget, you can use the following options.
+These options can be given to the `collapsCat()` function either as an array or in query style, in the same manner as the `wp_list_categories` function.

+`$defaults=array(
+   'showPostCount' => true,
+   'inExclude' => 'exclude',
+   'inExcludeCats' => '',
+   'showPosts' => true,
+   'showPages' => false,
+   'linkToCat' => true,
+   'olderThan' => 0,
+   'excludeAll' => '0',
+   'catSortOrder' => 'ASC',
+   'catSort' => 'catName',
+   'postSortOrder' => 'ASC',
+   'postSort' => 'postTitle',
+   'expand' => '0',
+   'defaultExpand' => '',
+   'debug'=>'0',
+   'postTitleLength' => 0,
+   'animate' => 0,
+   'catfeed' => 'none',
+   'catTag' => 'cat'
+);
+`

+* inExclude
+    * Whether to include or exclude certain categories
+        * 'exclude' (default)
+        * 'include'
+* inExcludeCats
+    * The categories which should be included or excluded
+* showPages
+    * Whether or not to include pages as well as posts.
+Default if false
+* linkToCat
+    * True, clicking on a category title will link to the category archive (default)
+    * False, clicking on a category title expands and collapses
+* catSort
+    * How to sort the categorys.
+Possible values:
+        * 'catName' the title of the category (default)
+        * 'catId' the Id of the category
+        * 'catSlug' the url of the category
+        * 'catCount' the number of posts in the category
+        * 'catOrder' custom order specified in the categorys settings
+* catSortOrder
+    * Whether categories should be sorted in normal or reverse order.
+Possible values:
+        * 'ASC' normal order (a-z 0-9) (default)
+        * 'DESC' reverse order (z-a 9-0)
+* postSort
+    * How to sort the posts.
+Possible values:
+        * 'postDate' the date of the post (default)
+        * 'postId' the Id of the post
+        * 'postTitle' the title of the post
+        * 'postComment' the number of comments on the post
+* postSortOrder
+    * Whether post should be sorted in normal or reverse order.
+Possible values:
+        * 'ASC' normal order (a-z 0-9) (default)
+        * 'DESC' reverse order (z-a 9-0)
+* expand
+    * The symbols to be used to mark expanding and collapsing.
+Possible values:
+        * '0' Triangles (default)
+        * '1' + -
+        * '2' [+] [-]
+        * '3' images (you can upload your own if you wish)
+        * '4' custom symbols
+* customExpand
+    * If you have selected '4' for the expand option, this character will be used to mark expandable link categories
+* customCollapse
+    * If you have selected '4' for the expand option, this character will be used to mark collapsible link categories
+* postTitleLength
+    * Truncate post titles to this number of characters (default: 0 = don't truncate)
+* animate
+    * When set to true, collapsing and expanding will be animated
+* catfeed
+    * Whether to add a link to the rss feed for a category.
+Possible values:
+        * 'none' (default)
+        * 'text' shows RSS
+        * 'image' shows an RSS icon
+* catTag
+    * Whether to include categories, tags, or both.
+Possible values:
+        * 'cat' (default)
+        * 'tag'
+        * 'both'
+* debug
+    * When set to true, extra debugging information will be displayed in the underlying code of your page (but not visible from the browser).
+Use this option if you are having problems

+= Examples =

+`collapsCat('animate=true&catSort=ASC&expand=3,inExcludeCats=general,uncategorized')`
+This will produce a list with:
+* animation on
+* categories shown in alphabetical order
+* using images to mark collapsing and expanding
+* exclude posts from  the categories general and uncategorized

 == Demo ==

 I use this plugin in my blog at http://blog.robfelty.com